 If you invest in our common stock in this offering, your ownership interest will be diluted immediately to the extent of the difference between the initial public offering price per share of our common stock and the pro forma as adjusted net tangible book value per share of our common stock after this offering.
-As of March 31, 2020, our historical net tangible book value (deficit) was \$(38.5) million, or \$(45.35) per share of common stock.
+As of March 31, 2020, our historical net tangible book value (deficit) was \$ million, or \$ per share of common stock.
 Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and the carrying value of our convertible preferred stock, which is not included in stockholders' deficit.
-Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by 849,562 shares of common stock outstanding as of March 31, 2020.
+Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) shares of common stock outstanding as of March 31, 2020.

-Our pro forma net tangible book value as of March 31, 2020 was \$139.5 million, or \$1.93 per share of common stock, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 71,563,984 shares of our common stock upon the completion of this offering.
+Our pro forma net tangible book value as of March 31, 2020 was \$ million, or \$ per share of common stock, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of shares of our common stock upon the completion of this offering.
 Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of March 31, 2020, after giving effect to such conversion.